-Whether you plan to attend the meeting or not, it is important that you cast your vote either in person or by proxy.
+We hope you will be able to attend the annual meeting.
+Whether you plan to attend the annual meeting or not, it is important that you cast your vote either in person or by proxy.
 Therefore, when you have finished reading the proxy statement, you are urged to vote in accordance with the instructions set forth in this proxy statement.
 We encourage you to vote by proxy so that your shares will be represented and voted at the meeting, whether or not you can attend.

 If you wish to attend the meeting in person, you will need to register with us in advance.
-You can register by contacting our investor relations office by no later than September 27, 2010, by telephone at (908) 517-7330, by mail at Cyclacel Pharmaceuticals, Inc., 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey, 07922, by fax at (866) 271-3466, or by email to ir@cyclacel.com.
+You can register by contacting our investor relations office by no later than May 18, 2010, by telephone at (908) 517-7330, by mail at Cyclacel Pharmaceuticals, Inc., 200 Connell Drive, Suite 1500, Berkeley Heights, New Jersey, 07922, by fax at (866) 271-3466, or by e-mail to ir@cyclacel.com.

-Thank you for your ongoing support of Cyclacel Pharmaceuticals, Inc.
+Thank you for your ongoing support of Cyclacel Pharmaceuticals, Inc. We look forward seeing you at our annual meeting.